wasm-forge/wf-cdk-bindgen/README.md

 ## DISCLAIMER

-This is a temporary fork of the original [ic-cdk-bindgen](https://github.com/dfinity/cdk-rs/tree/main/src/ic-cdk-bindgen) which is under development.
+This is a temporary fork of the original [ic-cdk-bindgen](https://github.com/dfinity/cdk-rs/tree/main/src/ic-cdk-bindgen).
 Once the necessary changes are propagated into the original project, the dependency will no longer be required.

 ##